jaretpr/Github-Follow-Unfollow-Automation/README.md

 ## Example
 1. Enter your GitHub credentials.
 2. Provide a profile URL like https://github.com/someuser/followers.
+3. Enter the starting page number where you want to begin the process.
-3. Click "Follow Users" to follow all users on that profile's follower list.
+4. Click "Follow Users" to follow all users on that profile's follower list.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.